sachinjoseph26/Project/README.md

 	Admin   - Delete and update users.
 ## Steps to be followed:

-•	Before running the application make sure that you installed all the requirements given in requiremenst.txt
+• Before running the application make sure that you installed all the requirements given in requiremenst.txt <br />
-•	Go to settings.py and change the database connection details to your server.
+• Go to settings.py and change the database connection details to your server. <br />
-•	For running the application: python manage.py runserver
+• For running the application: python manage.py runserver <br />
-•	Either select as company or candidate and register with details, if you are already registered go with login.
+• Either select as company or candidate and register with details, if you are already registered go with login. <br />
-•	Login to the application either as company or candidate with user credentials.
+• Login to the application either as company or candidate with user credentials.<br />